Neats29/neats29.github.io/source/_posts/aoa.md

 Experiencing the intention behind each emotion has helped me see them as guides rather than something to avoid or chase.

 > "Joy is the matriarch of a family of emotions.
 She will not enter a house where her children are not welcome." - Joe Hudson

+---
+I’d love to connect on [Twitter](https://twitter.com/neats29).
+If any of this resonated, I'd love to hear from you.